Schellry/IT1025-1/Lab4/readme.md

 It is matter because the benefit and advantage of lossless compression are that it allows you to retain the quality of your images while reducing their file size.
 ### File Formats
+The similarities and differences between jpg, gif and png files.
+Simularities the all images files.

 ### File Properties